 - Ireland has completed the ratification procedures to bring the Double Taxation Agreement with Botswana and Protocols to the existing agreement with Malaysia into force.
 When ratification procedures are also completed by the other Contracting States, these Agreements and Protocols will enter into force.

-- Negotiations on Protocols to the existing agreements with Belgium and Luxembourg have been concluded are expected to be signed shortly.
+- Negotiations on a Protocol to the existing agreement with Luxembourg have been concluded and it is expected to be signed shortly.

 - Negotiations for new agreements with the following countries are at various stages: Azerbaijan, Jordan and Tunisia.

 - It is also planned to initiate negotiations for new agreements with other countries during the course of 2014.

 Where a Double Taxation Agreement does not exist with a particular country there are provisions in the Irish Taxes Consolidation Acts (TCA) 1997 which allow unilateral relief against double taxation in respect of certain types of income.
 The principal provisions granting unilateral relief are as follows: